JoelBosch90/product-in-perspective/README.md

 When you want to run a local test server, run the following command.
 It will tell you which URL to follow to view the result.
 `npm start`

+# Restart production server
+We use PM2 to run the production server.
+You may want to restart it after changing the server.js file.
+`pm2 restart server`

+# Symlinks
+Inside the dist folder, there should be symlinks to `src/html`, `src/models`, and `src/html`.
+These are not in de git repository because these symlinks depends on the folder structure of the local machine.
+You should add them manually.